divinedeveloper/iec-web-service/README.md

 Introduction:-

-This project is for Drip Capital.
+This is web scraping project created in python/django/D-R-F and project directory structure created by following Two scoops of django 1.8.

 An IEC Web Service would provide data about any Indian exporter with the following technical
 functionalities: